-Kamal Series Part 2: Deploy Postgres with your Rails application
+Kamal Rails on Hetzner Series Part 2: Deploy Postgres with your Rails application

-• Add db configuration under accessories section of your config/deploy.yml
+• Add database configuration under the accessories section of your config/deploy.yml

 1